 HubSpot offers a free Inbound Marketing certification that covers a variety of topics, such as: blogging, social media, SEO, email marketing, and more.

 If you prefer an in-person experience, see if there's a conference you can attend to learn more.
 As a student, seek out a discounted student rate to help make the experience affordable for you.
-Some student discounts reduce the price to as low as $250, while other options are pricier.
-Check out Forbes 7 Marketing Conferences You Don’t Want to Miss in 2016, and a quick search online will display dozens more.
+Some student discounts reduce the price to as low as $75, while other options are pricier.
+Take a look at Forbes list of Marketing Conferences To Check Out In 2019, and a quick search online will display dozens more.

 2. Plan for the Future